opendaylight/docs/docs/user-guide/pcep-user-guide.rst

 Node session statistics
 ----------------------------

-The PCEP statistics provides information about PCE <-> PCC session and it's stateful listener (topology-provider).
+The PCEP statistics provides information about PCE <-> PCC session and its stateful listener (topology-provider).

 Usage
 '''''